BIGJRA/BIGJRA.github.io/rejuv.md

 36th and talk to a guy at night for some *Quick Balls.* Grab the *Max Revive* on 13th.

-Head back to the truck guy, and he’ll give you the third *SPU Parcel.*
+Head back to the truck guy, and he'll give you the third *SPU Parcel.*

 Head to the park in Dream District East and talk to Lavender in the park.
 Accept the fast travel if you want, but either way, make your way to the Dream Complex again.
-Head into Talon’s Penthouse on the right.
+Head into Talon's Penthouse on the right.
 Grab the *Sharp Beak* in the left room, then read the stack of notes.
 Talk to Lavender in the living room.
 Talk to Huey in the middle room, then head out to fight Bladestar in the right room.